-Core requirements for specific degree programs cannot be applied to the Associate of Arts Degree electives.
-The total educational credits required for an Associate of Arts, Associate of Science degree or a Certificate of Proficiency for graduation are identified under each of the Educational Plans in the ASCC General Catalog 2006-2008.
+Program requirements for specific degree programs cannot be applied to the General Education requirements for an Association of Arts or Associate of Science degree.
+The total educations credits required for an Associate of Arts, Associate of Science degree or a Certificate of Proficiency for graduation are identified under each of the Educational Plans in the catalog.